 The Interim Chair asked Board members to note the following matters, which had been approved by the POC:

 Addendum to the Economic Appraisal: Metro & Ulsterbus Bus Fleet Renewal Programme 2020-2022.
-The additional costs in the addendum remain within 10% of the original programme appraisal and DfI have been made aware of the additional work that will be required

-Framework Call-Off - Award of contract to Volvo UK Ltd for the provision of 62 Goldline coaches.
+Framework Call-Off - Award of contract for the provision of 62 Goldline coaches.
 The award was consistent with the Fleet Strategy.

 The summary of key items considered at the GRPC meeting held on 17 February 2021 was noted as read.